 Member since 2 January 2018

-Ms Dyson is a non executive director, serving on a range of listed, public and not for profit boards.
+Ms Dyson is a non-executive director, serving on a range of listed, government and not for profit boards.
 Ms Dyson has over 25 years of experience as a senior tax adviser, including as a partner at Ashurst and Deloitte, advising on infrastructure, financing, corporate tax issues, mergers and acquisitions activities, the not-for-profit sector, and tax controversy.